The Future Self & The Toddler Mind

 But it could hurt a lot worse, my house could be a lot bigger mess, and my ailments could be a lot more intense.

-Somewhere along the way I started thinking more about my Future Self, the one who would either pay the price or enjoy the benefits of what I do each day and each moment.
+Somewhere along the way I connected with my Future Self, the one who will either pay the price or enjoy the benefits of what I do each day and each moment.

-I realized each moment we have the opportunity to help our Future Self enjoy more freedom and time...or give her more work to do.
+Each moment we have the opportunity to help our Future Self enjoy more freedom and time...or give them more work to do.

-Now don't get me wrong, I'm no perfectly organized, healthy saint!
-I haven't completely changed my ways.
+I'm no perfectly organized, healthy saint!
+I haven't completely changed my ways...

 Rather than let my mind constantly spin on it's own with no direction, I tune in more often to what I'm doing, like zooming in on a camera.